sara-sabr/github-evaluation/slide-one.md

 ### Why

 1. The videos give a clear overview of GitHub and GitHub pages.
-2. The course is a explanation and walkthrough on GitHub basic concepts which is crucial in using GitHub
+2. The course is a explanation and walkthrough on GitHub basic concepts.